oskarrough/codesandnotes/content/Performance/optimizing-css-performance.md

 ---
 title: Optimizing CSS performance
-date: 2013-03-08
-tags: ["Architecture","CSS","Performance"]
 ---

 In short, don't worry too much about your selectors.
-They are all fast enough.
-Also the * selector.
+Unless you're rendering 1000 items with box-shadows, gradients, animations and crazy hover effects they are all fast enough - including the * selector.
 What you should worry about is janky performance when scrolling, heavy CSS transforms and animations.
 Box-shadows and filters.

-## CSS isn't the issue

 That being said, what you _really_ should be spending your time optimizing is not the CSS but your heavy images, too many file requests which could be concatenate, your server setup and database queries etc.